Financial-Times/origami-codedocs/README.md

 - SENTRY_AUTH_TOKEN_PROD
 - SENTRY_PROJECT_PROD

 These production environment variables are mapped during a production deploy e.g. `AWS_ACCOUNT_ID` is automatically set to the value of `AWS_ACCOUNT_ID_PROD`.
-We do this as, at the time of writing, CircleCi contexts are not available to users without root permissions.
+We do this as, at the time of writing, CI contexts are not available to users without root permissions.

 ## Operational Documentation

 Routes available include the following:

 Routes for jsdoc:

 - GET `/jsdoc/{componentId}`

 Routes for sassdoc:

 - GET `/sassdoc/{componentId}`

 Routes for health:

 - GET `/__health`
 - GET `/__gtg`